 Outdoorsy does not appoint you or any other user as its employee, mandatory, legal agent, or form any kind of legal partnership or joint venture.
 You are not authorized to make any commitments on behalf of Outdoorsy and Outdoorsy will not make commitments on your behalf, except as contemplated by the Services or expressly stated in these Terms.

 The Agreement, including these Terms, states the entire understanding between you and Outdoorsy concerning your access to and use of the Services and supersedes any earlier verbal or written communications between us.
-With the exception of appointing a custodian to manage your vehicles on your behalf, you may not delegate your legal obligations or transfer any of your rights, in whole or in part, to any third party without advance written consent of Outdoorsy.
+With the exception of appointing a custodian to manage your Vehicles or Stays on your behalf, you may not delegate your legal obligations or transfer any of your rights, in whole or in part, to any third party without advance written consent of Outdoorsy.
 You will remain responsible for your obligations hereunder in any event.
 An Outdoorsy Director or Officer must agree to any modification or waiver of any term of the Agreement in writing.
 Headings are for reference purposes only and do not limit the scope or extent of such section.